vitessio/website/content/en/docs/19.0/reference/features/connection-pools.md

   * Max size controlled by:  `--app_pool_size` (default 40)
   * metric:  `vttablet_app_conn_pool_capacity`
   * vttablet user flag:  `--db_app_user` default 'vt_app')
   * Used by vttablet `ExecuteFetchAsApp` RPC.
-This is used when using `vtctlclient ExecuteFetchAsApp`
+This is used when using `vtctldclient ExecuteFetchAsApp`

 ### tx_read_pool